peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Parameters:**

-* <code>header</code> - A Map.Entry object.
+* <code>header</code> - A key/value pair.
 The key is the name of the header field, such as "From" or "Content-ID".
 The value is the header field's value.

 **Returns:**